johnpapa/shopping-for-codespaces/README.md

 1. You type `///` to engage with Copilot
 1. You type `/// sort the products by name in ascending order`, and hit `<TAB>` and `<ENTER>` to accept each line.
 1. You are prompted line by line for the code to sort the products.
 It looks appropriate, so you click `<ENTER>` on each line to accept it, until it is complete.
-1. You delete the old line of code to render the products, now that you have replaced it.
+1. You comment the old line of code to render the products, now that you have replaced it.
-1. You press `<F5>` to debug and select `Node.js` as the profile and the debugger launches the application.
-1. You open the browser and see your changes worked!

-   > Copilot just helped you write the code to sort the products directly in CodeSpaces in the browser.
-Now let's save your changes.

    ```javascript
    app.get('/', (req, res) => {